Find a Qualified Attorney Near You

 - Police Misconduct and Civil Rights

-If you've been accused of violating Ohio's resisting arrest laws, then you may be dealing with possible incarceration and fines.
-With so much on the line, you should consider talking to an experienced criminal defense attorney.
-Find an Ohio attorney near you to help you take the next steps.
+If you are charged with violating Ohio‘s resisting arrest laws, you may face possible incarceration and fines in addition to the charges you were being arrested for.
+With so much on the line, consider talking to an experienced criminal defense attorney.
+Having a skilled Ohio attorney on your side can help secure the best possible outcome in your case.

 Can I Solve This on My Own or Do I Need an Attorney?